RisottoMan/AutoEvent/README.md

 I do not sure, that disabled events working normal.
-Please report bugs with them in [here](https://github.com/swdmeow/AutoEvent-Exiled/issues)
+Please report bugs with them [here](https://github.com/swdmeow/AutoEvent-Exiled/issues)

 # AutoEvent (Ported to Exiled)
 ## ENG: Allows you to run auto Mini-Games in the game.